 Building a strong foundation for lifelong health, learning, and wellbeing

-Given 80% of the brain develops in the first three years of life, World Vision’s Early Childhood Development (ECD) programming encompasses a child’s life from pregnancy to six years, to ensure children reach their full developmental potential.
+Given that 80 per cent of the brain develops in the first three years of life, World Vision’s Early Childhood Development (ECD) programming encompasses a child’s life from pregnancy to six years, to ensure children reach their full developmental potential.

 Download our Go Baby Go fact sheet to learn more.